mulplue/inter/README.md

 </p>

 ## 🔥 News
-- **[2025-04-05]** We're excited by the overwhelming interest in humanoid robot support and are ahead of schedule in open-sourcing our Unitree-G1 integration—starting with a small demo with support for Unitree three-finger dexterous hands.
+- **[2025-04-05]** We're excited by the overwhelming interest in humanoid robot support and are ahead of schedule in open-sourcing our Unitree-G1 integration—starting with a small demo with support for G1 with its original three-finger dexterous hands.
 Join us in pioneering whole-body loco-manipulation with humanoid robots.
 - **[2025-04-04]** InterMimic has been selected as a CVPR Highlight Paper 🏆.
 More exciting developments are on the way!
 - **[2025-03-25]** We’ve officially released the codebase and checkpoint for teacher policy inference demo — give it a try! ☕️